Nebelung-Dev/Chrome-Extensions-Clone/README.md

 - Toggle hover effect (it looks bad imo)
 - Search get small when screen is smaller

+Light mode is included in the code but not used.

 Check [it out!](https://nebelung-dev.github.io/Chrome-Extensions-Clone)

 \- Nebelung :D